-It is important to make your healthcare provider aware of any issues you experience during your treatment with YONDELIS®, during your infusion and between treatments.
+It is important to make your healthcare provider aware of any problems you experience during your treatment with YONDELIS®, during your infusion, and between treatments.
 The sooner you tell them, the quicker they can address them.

 Tell your healthcare provider immediately if you experience any of the following:

 Tell your healthcare provider if you have an allergic reaction (hypersensitivity).
 This could include difficulty breathing, chest tightness, wheezing, swelling of the lips, or skin rash.

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 Learn more about the safety of YONDELIS®.

 Learn about support services available for patients taking YONDELIS®.